Anifah Aman

-Anifah bin Haji Aman @ Haniff Amman (Jawi: عنيفه بن أمان @ حنيف أمان; born 16 November 1953) is a Malaysian politician who has served as Special Advisor to the Chief Minister of Sabah Hajiji Noor on International Relations and Foreign Investments since January 2023 and 3rd President of the Love Sabah Party (PCS) since July 2020.
-He served as the Minister of Foreign Affairs of Malaysia from April 2009 to May 2018 and the Member of Parliament (MP) for Beaufort from November 1999 to March 2004 and for Kimanis from March 2004 to January 2019.
-He was a member of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition before leaving it to be an independent in September 2018.
+Anifah bin Aman (Jawi: حنيفة بن أمان @ حنيف أمان; born 16 November 1953) is a Malaysian politician who has served as senator since March 2023, chairman of the Labuan Corporation since June 2023, special advisor to the chief minister of Sabah Hajiji Noor on International Relations and Foreign Investments since January 2023 and the 3rd president of the Love Sabah Party (PCS) since July 2020.
+He served as the minister of foreign affairs and deputy minister of primary industries in the Barisan Nasional (BN) administration under former prime ministers Mahathir Mohamad, Abdullah Ahmad Badawi and Najib Razak and former ministers Lim Keng Yaik and Peter Chin Fah Kui from December 1999 to the collapse of the BN administration in May 2018 as well as the Member of Parliament (MP) for Beaufort from November 1999 to March 2004 and for Kimanis from March 2004 to August 2019.
+He is a member of the PCS and was a member of the United Malays National Organisation (UMNO), a component party of the BN coalition before leaving it to be an independent in September 2018 and joining PCS in 2020.
+He is also the younger half brother of Musa Aman, the Yang di-Pertua Negeri of Sabah and former chief minister of Sabah.

 Personal life

-Anifah is married to Siti Rubiah Abdul Samad and has 3 sons.
-He is the younger half brother of former Chief Minister of Sabah, Musa Aman.
-His nephew, Yamani Hafez Musa who is Musa's son; is the MP for Sipitang.
+Anifah is married to Siti Rubiah Abdul Samad and has three sons.
+He is the younger brother of former chief minister of Sabah, Musa Aman.
+His nephew, Yamani Hafez Musa who is Musa's son; was the MP for Sipitang (2018–2022).